eclipse-cognicrypt/CogniCrypt/codeofconduct.md

 This Code of Conduct is derived from the [Citizen Code of Conduct](http://stumptownsyndicate.org) and is distributed under a [Creative Commons Attribution-ShareAlike license](http://creativecommons.org/licenses/by-sa/3.0/).

 Revision 0.8 Adoption of Citizen COC with revisions to adjust for CogniCrypt context.

-Revision 0.9 Removed non-applicable aspects.
-Made the COC stricter in a few places.